By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 The first command lists out all

-items.
-Assuming you want to modify the contents of the firstresume
+resumeitems.
+Assuming you want to modify the contents of the firstresumein the list box.

 The second command modifies the